PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/tutorial_lr.md

 We will walk through all codes, but for your reference, BNG documentation can be found [here](http://comet.lehman.cuny.edu/griffeth/BioNetGenTutorialFromBioNetWiki.pdf).

 We need to tell BNG the rules for our model.
 To specify our model, specify the `begin model` and `end model`.
 We will add all model specification information between the two lines.
 Add molecules to the model under the `molecule types` section.
 The `(t)` specifies that molecule `L` contains one component: the binding site with `T`.
 Same for `T`: the `(l)` specifies the component binding to `L`.
 We will use this component for L-R binding later.
+Here, the letter of components indicates its binding partner (for example, `t` indicates binding with `T`), but feel free to substitute with other notations.

 ~~~ ruby
 	begin model